myui/hivemall/README.md

 **Hivemall v0.2**

-* Hive 0.12 and later [Recommended, Required for compilation]
+* Hive 0.12 or later [Recommended, Required for compilation]

 * Hive 0.9, 0.10, and 0.11 [Not supported, New features in v0.2 do not work]